 The same goes for any other talent that you may have.
 If you are good at it, then try to find a course that can help you become even better.
 Johann Wolfgang von Goethe once said, “The person born with a talent they are meant to use will find their greatest happiness in using it. ”

 Of course, that doesn’t mean you can’t pursue a communication-related degree if your grammar is far from perfect or an Engineering degree if you are not a walking calculator, but there will be the question of how interested you are in it and how much effort will you be willing to put forth to finish that course.

 Let’s say that you haven’t figured out where your talent lies, how can you come up with the best decision?
 Think about your interests and your willingness to learn a particular subject.

-You can start by listing everything you are or have always been interested in then try to explore each of them in detail.
+You can start by listing everything you like or have always been interested in then try to explore each of them in detail.
 If you’re not sure where to begin, ask yourself the following questions: